grafana/tempo/example/docker-compose/readme.md

 So you found your way to the docker-compose examples?
 This is a great place to get started with Tempo, learn some basic configuration and learn about various trace discovery flows.

-If you are interested in more complex configuraiton we would recommend the [tanka/jsonnet examples](../tk/readme.md).
+If you are interested in more complex configuration we would recommend the [tanka/jsonnet examples](../tk/readme.md).

 ### Build Images (Optional)